freedict/tools/README.md

     sudo apt-get install make unzip xsltproc libxml-libxml-perl python3

-Also, teiaddphonetics requires XML::LibXML::Reader, which is not even in libxml-libxml-perl in unstable, so you need to do as root:
+Teiaddphonetics requires XML::LibXML::Reader, which is not even in libxml-libxml-perl in unstable, so you need to do as root:

 	cpan XML::LibXML

+Please note that Teiaddphonetics is broken at the moment and hence not relevant.

-Sebastian Humenda, March 2017
+Sebastian Humenda, July 2017